II. Epidemiology

 - Affects sternal end of clavicle

-- Posterior Dislocation (rare)
+- Posterior Dislocation (uncommon, 10% of SC Dislocations)

 - Requires emergent Consultation for reduction

-- High risk for underlying structure (Great Vessel, trachea, esophagus) injury (30% of cases)
+- High risk for underlying structure (Great Vessel, trachea, Esophagus) injury (30% of cases)

 - Leads to Dyspnea and vascular compression

-VI.
+VIII.
 Differential Diagnosis

 - Clavicle Epiphyseal Fracture (Salter Harris Fracture) in child